3 Must-Have Tools for Conferences

 As a person who coordinates meetings and annual conferences for associations, you understand the stress of speakers not hitting their call for final presentations deadline, getting the most current information in the printed conference programs, ensuring those programs arrive on time, making sure your attendees can find their handouts online and offering a website that professionalizes your conference…and all of this is just work-related stress!

 While there are a lot of details you need to be concerned about when planning an annual meeting, there are certainly some you SHOULDN’T be worried about.
 Here are 3 tools you can use to help ease the stress of event planning.

 - Collect, Manage and Review Presentations Using an Online System.

 Stop using email as your tool for collecting your final presentations and start using a system that keeps you organized.
 Collecting final presentations via email may be better than Fed Ex deliveries, but it certainly doesn’t mean you have a cutting edge collection process.
 As busy professionals, we understand how easy it is for emails to disappear, sometimes even before we get to see them.
 (The love/hate relationship with our spam filters is never ending.)
-Creating ONE online location for ALL submitters and reviewers streamlines the entire process from your initial call for abstracts to collecting reviewing speaker’s final presentations.
+Creating one online location for ALL submitters and reviewers streamlines the entire process from your initial call for abstracts to collecting and reviewing speakers’ final presentations.

 |Free Download: Abstract Collection Systems|